Cristianaaguirre/freecode-python/time_calculator_problem/README.md

+### Problem

 Write a function named add_time that takes in two required parameters and one optional parameter:

+  * Parameters:
-    - a start time in the 12-hour clock format (ending in AM or PM)
+    * a start time in the 12-hour clock format (ending in AM or PM)
-    - a duration time that indicates the number of hours and minutes
+    * a duration time that indicates the number of hours and minutes
-    - (optional) a starting day of the week, case insensitive
+    * (optional) a starting day of the week, case insensitive

 The function should add the duration time to the start time and return the result.